kumo-ai/kumo-rfm-mcp/kumo_rfm_mcp/resources/predictive-query.md

 - Analyze the label distribution of in-context learning examples in the `predict` and `evaluate` tool logs to understand if your query needs any adjustments, e.g., more or less strict temporal entity filters.
 - Take the label distribution of the predictive query into account when analyzing output metrics of the `evaluate` tool.
 - When running a predictive query via `predict` or `evaluate` tools, use `run_mode="fast"` for initial exploration, and reserve `run_mode="best"` for final production queries.
-- The entity IDs in the `evaluate` tool have no impact on the output metrics.
-  Instead, a number of test entities with known historical ground-truth labels will be sampled for evaluation.
 - Choose anchor times that represent realistic prediction scenarios.
   Use `anchor_time=None` to make predictions based on the most recent data.
   Use `anchor_time='entity'` for static predictions to prevent temporal leakage if entities denote temporal facts.